tIsGoud/goku/cleaned/README.md

-# Clean version of karabiner.edn
+# "Cleaned" version of my karabiner.edn

 This directory contains a version of my Goku/Karabiner configuration without other keyboards than the Apple version.